Updated December 2018

 3. Account Executive – I just did a search and there were 1.3 million account executives on LinkedIn.
 Your readers have no idea what it means in your specific situation.
 Please, take 2 minutes to write something more descriptive.
 Almost anything else you write will be more informative.

 4. Founder – This one’s tough, because if you are a founder, your life is wrapped up in your creation.
 But your reader doesn’t care about your story, they care about how you can help them.
 And founder really doesn’t tell them how you help.
-Unless you “founded” Uber or Twitter or another household name.
+Unless you “founded” Uber or Twitter or another household name, leave it out.

 5. Assassin – Really?
 You kill things for a living?
 I know that you are trying to make yourself sound like a badass, but I want someone who is going to help me with my business challenges, not try to impress me like a 13-year-old playing Xbox.